-In general, a wedding ceremony has three main songs, in addition to prelude and postlude music.
-There are some variations:
+In general, I would say that a wedding ceremony songs fall into approximately three kinds of programs, in addition to prelude and postlude music.
+Here are some variations:

 – Interlude (optional)